-Under the 2021COPS Office TRGP Programs, no local match is required.
+Under the 2022 COPS Office TRGP Programs, no local match is required.
 The COPS Office is funding 100 percent of the allowable items approved in your -award financial information.
 (Any salary and benefit costs higher than entry-level must be paid by your agency with local funds.)
 Please note: If the total cost for allowable items exceeds the approved budget, then the additional expenditures are encouraged to be reported on the SF-425 as recipient share of expenditures.

-IV.
+III.
 Financial Record Maintenance

-As an award recipient of this COPS Office award program, your agency is required to establish and maintain accounting systems and financial records to accurately account for funds awarded and disbursed.
+Your agency is required to establish and maintain accounting systems and financial records to accurately account for funds awarded and disbursed.
 These records must include both federal funds and any local funds contributed to this project.